 - Pre-heat the oven to 350° F. Line an 8×8 pan with parchment paper.

 - In a large mixing bowl, using an electric mixer, combine the butter, brown sugar, and granulated sugar.
-Add the flour, egg, peanut butter, baking soda, vanilla, and salt to the mixing bowl.
-Mix until well combined.
+Add egg, peanut butter, vanilla extract, flour, baking soda, and salt until just combined.
 Stir in the oatmeal and chocolate chips.

-- Spread evenly in your pan (top with additional chocolate chips as desired for looks – and, chocolate!).
-Bake for 16-20 minutes until edges begin to brown.
-It's ok if the middle seems a bit underdone, they're like cookies in that you don't want them overbaked.
-They should be slightly gooey and will continue to set up as they cool.
+- Spread the dough evenly in your pan.
+Top with additional chocolate chips as desired for looks – and, chocolate!
+Bake for 18-22 minutes until edges are set and begin to just turn golden brown.
+The middle will be slightly jiggly, but that's what you want.
+The bars are like cookies in that you don't want them overbaked, with a slightly gooey center.
+If you prefer them more well done, bake for an additional 5-7 minutes.

-- Let cool slightly before serving; the longer you let them cool, the more set up the bars will be.
-However they're just so so good when enjoyed warm that I often will eat them warm with a fork.
-The bars are excellent served with ice cream or on their own.
+- The bars are excellent served with ice cream or on their own.
 Store any leftovers covered at room temperature.

 Notes